min-nguyen/p2p-rs/commands.md

   *Request chain from peers*:
 └── Usage: `req <"all" | [peer-id]>`
 ┌── Options:
-│     • `"all"`      - Request chain from all peers, and synchronise to the most up-to-date chain │     • `[peer-id]`  - Request chain from a specific peer, and synchronise to the most up-to-date chain
+│     • `"all"`      - Request chain from all peers and synchronise to the most up-to-date chain │     • `[peer-id]`  - Request chain from a specific peer and synchronise to the most up-to-date chain

   *Show peers/chain/transaction pool*:
 └── Usage: `show <"peers" | "chain" | "pool" | "forks">`